tribbloid/shapesafe/README.md

 # shapesafe

-experimental code to leverage shapeless for shape-
+experimental code to leverage shapeless and singleton-ops for shape-safe tensor algebra